 Do you have a written plan stating what kind of health care treatments you would or would not want if you could not speak for yourself?

+Advance care planning is like planning a road trip to an unfamiliar destination.
+People approach mapping their route in different ways, but your trip can be made more comfortable by planning ahead.
+An advance directive is a map detailing where you want your health care “to go,” in the event you are unable to voice your own wishes.
 It is a written statement of your wishes, preferences, goal and values regarding end-of-life health care decisions.
 It is only used if you are seriously ill and unable to speak for yourself.
-There are two components to the directive.
+There are two components of an advance directive.

 - Naming of a medical (health care) power of attorney

 An advance directive should answer the following questions:

 - In the event of chronic or serious illness, would you want to pursue every medical avenue available to you?

 - What type of pain control do you want, and when should it be administered?

 - Do you want to set limits on the type and length of medical treatment?

 Death comes in its own way, in its own time.
 None of us can predict when our final day will arrive.
 Advance directives are not only for the elderly; anyone 18 years and older should complete an advance directive.
 By completing an advance directive, people and their families are able to have tough conversations well before the directive is actually needed.
 It’s equally important to reassess as things change.
 Early on in a serious illness, you may want to do everything possible to find a cure or prolong life.
 As an illness progresses, you may want to modify your advance directive and focus on comfort and quality of life.